Italy lets in migrants from German boat, other ships waiting

 "We are relieved that the rescued people are finally safe on land," the German charity Mission Lifeline, which runs the Rise Above, said in a statement, condemning what it called an "undignified political game" that had kept them at sea.

-Prime Minister Giorgia Meloni's two-week-old administration has moved swiftly to impose a crackdown on boat migration, telling charity vessels that regularly ply the Mediterranean to take rescued people to other countries.
+Prime Minister Giorgia Meloni's two-week-old government has moved swiftly to impose a crackdown on boat migration, telling charity vessels that regularly ply the Mediterranean to take rescued people to other countries.

+In a sign that its campaign against the non-governmental groups was having an impact, Spanish charity Salvamento Maritimo Humanitario said it would postpone a planned sea rescue mission due to the risk of its ship being seized by Italian authorities.

+Italy's Transport Minister Matteo Salvini, head of the anti-migrant League party, cheered the development, tweeting: "Onwards like this.
+Italy will not be an accomplice of human trafficking.
+Is anyone starting to get this?"

 The captains of the two boats, one operated by German charity SOS Humanity and the other by France's Doctors without Borders (MSF), have refused orders to put to sea again with the remaining migrants and are challenging the edict in the courts.

 A third ship, Ocean Viking, which is run by French charity SOS Mediterranee, remains off the coast of Sicily with some 234 migrants aboard.
-They were picked up from the sea off Libya 17 days ago and have repeatedly demanded access to an Italian port.
+They were picked up off Libya 17 days ago and have repeatedly demanded access to an Italian port.

-It was not immediately clear why the Rise Above was given clearance to dock.
-However, Mission Lifeline said it was a much smaller boat than the three other rescue ships and its passengers had suffered badly in recent heavy seas.
+The Rise Above is a much smaller boat than the three other rescue ships and its passengers had suffered badly in recent heavy seas, Mission Lifelinesaid.

 The U.N. agencies for migration and refugees appealed to Italy on Monday to let all the stranded migrants come ashore, adding that all "concerned states" should then take responsibility for the new arrivals.